ARC Prize remains undefeated.

-New ideas are needed.
+New ideas still needed.

-ARC-AGI
+About ARC-AGI

-AGI Definition
+Defining AGI

-To make deliberate progress towards more intelligent and human-like systems, we need to be following an appropriate feedback signal: We need to define and evaluate intelligence.
+To make deliberate progress towards more intelligent and human-like systems, we need to be following an appropriate feedback signal.
+We need to define and evaluate intelligence.

-These definitions and evaluations turn into benchmarks to measure progress toward systems that can think and invent alongside us.
+These definitions and evaluations turn into benchmarks used to measure progress toward systems that can think and invent alongside us.

-Consensus definition of AGI, "a system that can automate the majority of economically valuable work," while a useful goal, is an incorrect measure of intelligence.
+The consensus definition of AGI, "a system that can automate the majority of economically valuable work," while a useful goal, is an incorrect measure of intelligence.

 Measuring task-specific skill is not a good proxy for intelligence.

-Skill is heavily influenced by prior knowledge and experience: unlimited priors or unlimited training data allows developers to "buy" levels of skill for a system.
+Skill is heavily influenced by prior knowledge and experience.
+Unlimited priors or unlimited training data allows developers to "buy" levels of skill for a system.
 This masks a system's own generalization power.

 Intelligence lies in broad or general-purpose abilities; it is marked by skill-acquisition and generalization, rather than skill itself.